-Similar to the approach uesd in Section 4.1, the information for determining moment and shear for the full-scale shear column are shown in Figure 4.9.
+Similar to the approach used in Section 4.1, the information for determining moment and shear for the full-scale shear column is shown in figure 4.9.

-The variation of average coefficient of friction is plotted versus scan number in Figure 4.10.
-Both Figures 4.9 and 4.10 are similar to those presented for the flexure column with the exception that the load transferred to the vertical testing machine was substantially less (Figure 4.9c) than that for the flexure column and the lateral load is slightly more than double due to the 50% reduction in column height.
-The reason for the difference in the load transferred to the test machine is twofold: yield displacement (3.53 in. for the flexure column versus 1.40 in. for the shear column [89 mm, 35 mm]) was substantially lower (and hence hinge displacement and therefore test machine loading head displacement) was less; and, special measures were taken to eliminate friction between the hinge and test machine Knowing that the test machine would be stiffer at lower crosshead. elevations, a layer of 600 - 1.5 in (38 mm) ball bearings were placed between two hardened steel, machined plates in molybdenum disulphide grease atop the column.
-The effect is readily apparent in Figure 4.9c where it is seen that the load absorbed by the test machine is reduced to zero over the majority of the cycles.
-The spikes represent the transition from rolling to static friction at maximum lateral displacement for each cycle. decrease in load absorbed by the testing machine also permits a better picture of friction forces in the supporting roller system (Figure 4.10) where the rolling friction portion of a cycle is now clearly evident as a mid-height plateau at approximately +/- l% friction.
+The variation of average coefficient of friction is plotted versus scan number in figure 4.10.
+Both figures 4.9 and 4.10 are similar to those presented for the flexure column with the exception that the load transferred to the vertical testing machine was substantially less (fig. 4.9c) than that for the flexure column and the lateral load is slightly more than double due to the 50% reduction in column height.
+The reason for the difference in the load transferred to the test machine is twofold: vield displacement (3.53 in. for the flexure column versus 1.40 in. for the shear column [89 mm, 35 mm]) was substantially lower (and hence hinge displacement and therefore test machine loading head displacement was less); and, special measures were taken to eliminate friction between the hinge and test machine crosshead.
+Knowing that the test machine would be stiffer at lower elevations, a layer of 600 1.5 in.
+(38 mm) ball bearings were placed between two hardened steel, machined plates in molybdenum disulfide grease atop the column.
+The effect is readily apparent in figure 4.9c where it is seen that the load absorbed by the test machine is reduced to zero over the majority of the cycles.
+The spikes represent the transition from rolling to static friction at maximum lateral displacement for each cycle.
+This decrease in load absorbed by the testing machine also permits a better picture of friction forces in the supporting roller system (fig. 4.10) where the rolling friction portion of a cycle is now clearly evident as a midheight plateau at approximately +/- 1% friction.
 The maximum average static coefficient of friction was approximately 2%.